Scaling the effect of the dipolar interactions on the ZFC/FC curves of random nanoparticle assemblies: Monte Carlo simulations

 To illustrate the inner scale of energies as the origin of this scaling behavior, we show in Fig. \ref{comparando_c0} the total energies corresponding to the curves displayed in Fig. \ref{normaliza_h,c0}, recorded during the ZFC processes while heating the system up.

 In Fig. \ref{comparando_c0}, we observe that the energy curves of the non-interacting case differ if using the same absolute field (a), but overlap if using the same reduced value $H/H_{A}=0.18$.
-Analogously, for the interacting case (and same $H/H_{A}=0.18$), the curves differ if using the same absolute concentration (c) and overlap if using the same normalized value $c/c_{0}$.
+Analogously, for the interacting case (and constant $H/H_{A}=0.18$), the curves differ if using the same absolute concentration (c) and overlap if using the same normalized value $c/c_{0}$.
 This result demonstrates the existence of an inner scale of energies as a function of $H_{A}$ and $c_{0}$.

 We focus now on the $T_{B}$ ($t_{B}$ in reduced units) \textit{vs.} $c$ problem.
 Following the same procedure as in Fig. \ref{normaliza_h,c0}, we simulate ZFC processes for the different cases of Table \ref{table-c0} and systematically vary $c$, evaluating $t_{B}$ as the maxima of the curves.
-In Fig. \ref{tB_cc0}(a), we observe that the $t_{B}(c)$ data follows different trends under the same absolute values $H=100~Oe$ and $c=0.10$, but that share however a common origin in the non-interacting $c=0.0$ case if using the same reduced field $H/H_{A}=0.18$ (Fig. \ref{tB_cc0}(b)).
+In Fig. \ref{tB_cc0}(a), we observe that the $t_{B}(c)$ data follows different trends under the same absolute values $H=100~Oe$ and $c=0.10$, but that all curves share however a common origin in the non-interacting $c=0.0$ case if using the same reduced field $H/H_{A}=0.18$ (Fig. \ref{tB_cc0}(b)).
 It is worth to emphasize the different trends observed in the $t_{B}$ \textit{vs.} $c$ data, which reproduce a rich variety of tendencies as mentioned in the introduction.
-A complete characterization of all different types would need however a more detailed analysis of the specific shapes of the curves, however out of the scope of this work.
+A complete characterization of all different types would need however a more detailed analysis of the specific shapes of the curves, however this is beyond the scope of this work.

 In Fig. \ref{tB_cc0}(c) it is shown that the apparently different trends of Fig. \ref{tB_cc0}(a) share however a more similar tendency if plotted \textit{vs.} $c/c_{0}$, even for the same absolute field $H=100~Oe$.
-Furthermore, all of them pretty much overlap if using both the same $H/H_{A}=0.18$ value and plotted \textit{vs.} $c/c_{0}$, as shown in Fig. \ref{tB_cc0}(d).
-These results suggest (within the precision of the results) the existence of a general $t_{B}(H/H_{A};c/c_{0})$ curve, with the different trends of Figs. \ref{tB_cc0}(a),(b) being only different fractions of it.
+Furthermore, all of them essentially overlap if using both the same $H/H_{A}=0.18$ value and plotted \textit{vs.} $c/c_{0}$, as shown in Fig. \ref{tB_cc0}(d).
+These results suggest (within the precision of the results) the existence of a general $t_{B}(H/H_{A};c/c_{0})$ curve, absorbing the different trends of Fig. \ref{tB_cc0}(a).